-Potency: Red kratom is the most mellow of kratom strains, and is not generally classified as a stimulant.
+Potency: Red kratom is the most mellow of the major kratom strains, and is not generally classified as a stimulant.
 This makes it more approachable than its white or green counterparts.

 Effects: Red kratom is thought to have a mild sedative effect, helping the user to remain calm.
-Some people may use red kratom for pain relief, although it has not been approved for this use or as a substitute for any medication.
+Some people claim red strain is the best kratom for pain relief, although it has not been approved for this use or as a substitute for any medication.